SymbioticLab/FedScale/fedscale/edge/android/README.md

   fedscale driver submit $FEDSCALE_HOME/benchmark/configs/android/tflite.yml
   ```

-- **Check logs:** FedScale will generate logs under `data_path` you provided by default.
-If you use k8s deployment for cloud aggregation, keep in mind that k8s may load balancing your job to any node on the cluster, so make sure you are checking the `data_path` on the correct node.
+- **Check logs:** FedScale will generate logs under the `data_path` specified in the configuration.
+If you use k8s deployment for cloud aggregation, keep in mind that k8s may load balance your job to any node in the cluster, so make sure you are checking the `data_path` on the correct node.

-- **Stop job:** When FL training reaches the target accuracy, we can stop FL training with the following command of line on the cloud server node.
+- **Stop job:** Once the logs indicate that the FL training has reached the target accuracy, you can stop FL training by submitting the following command to the cloud server.

   ```
   cd $FEDSCALE_HOME/docker